donovan-said/donovan-said.github.io/_posts/2024-02-09-python-behave-intro.md

 #### behave cli

 The behave package comes with a cli tool, which is what's used to execute the tests.
-There are a bunch of features that the CLI tool provides, though I won't cover them here, exception for the ```-D``` command, which allows us to provide additional userdata in the format of key,value pairs.
+There are a bunch of features that the CLI tool provides, though I won't cover them here, except for the ```-D``` command, which allows us to provide additional userdata in the format of key,value pairs.
 This is how I passed in the env value in the environment.py file.
+For more information on the behave cli, have a look at the [docs](https://behave.readthedocs.io/en/stable/behave.html).
 {: .text-justify}

 #### Execution